arviiyer/aws-threat-detection-alerting/README.md

 ![Generate Sample Findings](images/generate_sample_findings.png)

-> **Note:** The screenshot shows the option to generate sample findings.

 ### 2. Verify Email Notifications

 - Check your email for a notification from the SNS topic.
-- The email should contain a formatted message with details about the GuardDuty finding.
+- The email should contain a formatted message with details about the GuardDuty findings.

 #### Sample Email Notification